Our usual first contact with native speakerism might be seeing countless ads for ‘native speakers’ only or for ‘native level’ teachers.

 That’s why in this video you will learn what the ideology of native speakerism is so that you are better prepared to respond to it.

 Did you enjoy the video?
-Would you like to improve your job opportunities as a ‘non-native speaker’ and learn how to get hired?
+Would you like to learn more?